discordjs/guide/guide/additional-info/notation.md

 The notation `<Class>` means an instance of the `Class` class.
 For example, a snippet like `<Message>.reply('hello')` is asking you to replace `<Message>` with some value that is an instance of `Message`, e.g. `msg.reply('hello')`.
 It could also just be a placeholder, e.g., `<id>` would mean a placeholder for some ID.

 The notation `Class#foo` can refer to the `foo` property, method, or event of the `Class` class.
-Specifically, which one the writer meant needs to be determined from context.
+Which one the writer meant needs to be determined from context.
 For example:

 - `Message#author` means that you should refer to the `author` property on a `Message`.
 - `TextChannel#send` means that you should refer to the `send` method on a `TextChannel`.